(鍔ギャラリー②) Tsuba Gallery #2

 This is sword handguard (tsuba 鐔) made of forged iron (tetsu 鉄).
 The design done in positive openwork (ji-sukashi 地透) is that of Buddhist holy symbol (rinbō 輪宝).
 On the reverse side of the tsuba near the center right is an exposed superficial forging flaw that does not impact the functional nature of tsuba adds to great aesthetics.
 The overall condition of the iron and patina is excellent with just a little bit of damage in places to the delicate openwork.
 This is commonly seen on tsuba of this advance age.
 Based upon its overall size, plate construction, and bold simplicity of the openwork design that this tsuba was likely made sometime during middle of the Muromachi Period circa 1400 to 1500 CE.
 Its early production also explains why such fine work is unsigned (mumei 無銘).

 Conventionally in Japanese texts the artisan blacksmiths who made these tsuba were referred to as early armorsmith (Ko-Katchūshi 古甲冑師) based upon how the multilayered plate was forged the technique used to execute the openwork design.
-Other western Japanese sword fittings experts such as Robert Haynes have used the term (Tanko 鐔工) to describe these type of early iron tsuba (personal communication with Robert).
+Other western Japanese sword fittings experts such as Robert Haynes have used the term (Tanko 鐔工) to describe these type of early iron tsuba via personal communication with Mr. Haynes.

 Provenance: Unknown from Japanese Antique Dealer